 In 2018, out of 48 teams, Emmaus College was awarded the Spirit of Confraternity Trophy, which was awarded to us for our persistence, sportsmanship and brotherhood.

 Emmaus College participates in the annual Vicki Wilson Cup.
 This is an interschool competition managed, organised and run by Netball Qld in collaboration Queensland School Sport.

 High Schools across Queensland are able to nominate, and play in the Preliminary Rounds against other schools in their school sport region.
 Following the preliminary rounds, the top 16 schools from across Queensland then compete in the Vicki Wilson Cup Finals Series.

 Students in Years 7 to 12 can be selected in the Emmaus College Touch Teams to participate in the biggest schools touch football event held anywhere in the world.
 Over 360 teams and 3500 students converge on Whites Hill, Brisbane in October every year to compete in the annual Queensland All Schools Touch Competition.

 The competition which often includes interstate and international teams and features over 1000 games of touch, is played over four days, from Wednesday to Saturday and following the round–robin pool games, the top teams progress to the Finals which are held on Sunday of the event.

-The Emmaus College Equestrian team was founded in 2007 and first comprised only 2 members: past students Rebekah Gould (graduand 2012) and Tahlia Christou (graduand 2012).
+The Emmaus College Equestrian team was founded in 2007 and first comprised only two members.
 Since then, numbers have increased, so too Emmaus’ contribution to and participating in competitions.

-Students spend a significant amount of time outside of school hours preparing for competitions and in 2015, in conjunction with The Anglican College Springfield hosted their own competition at Park Ridge.
+Students spend a significant amount of time outside of school hours preparing for competitions.

 Emmaus College proudly participates in a range of SECA sports which include: